Victim Support says few know of commissioner vote

 The national charity wants PCC candidates to sign up to a manifesto ahead of the elections on 15 November, which contains five "promises" to victims, and to prove to the voting public that victims will be a priority.

-They include being open and accountable to victims and witnesses; ensuring victims and witnesses "get the high quality help and support they need, when they need it", and making the police "more victim-focused".'Witnesses first'
+They include being open and accountable to victims and witnesses; ensuring victims and witnesses "get the high quality help and support they need, when they need it", and making the police "more victim-focused".

 Victim Support chief executive Javed Khan said: "Our survey shows that most people don't know about PCCs, what they'll do or have little faith that they'll prioritise victims' needs.